spiltcoffee/postdfm/README.md

 fs.writeFileSync("trans.dfm", transDfm);
 ```

-See the [`postdfm` README.md](https://github.com/spiltcoffee/postdfm/blob/master/packages/postdfm/README.md) for more information.
+See the [`postdfm`](packages/postdfm) package for more information.

 ## Contributing

 Bug reports and feature requests are greatly appreciated, as are pull requests.

-Please see the [Contributing Guide](https://github.com/spiltcoffee/postdfm/blob/master/CONTRIBUTING.md) for instructions on how to contribute to this project.
+Please see the [Contributing Guide](/.github/CONTRIBUTING.md) for instructions on how to contribute to this project.

 ## License